pubky/paykit/CONTRIBUTION.md

 Look at out our [projects](https://github.com/orgs/slashtags/projects) to see our roadmap and orient yourself about our future steps and priorities.

-If you spot a problem with PayKit, please first [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
+If you spot a problem with Paykit, please first [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
 If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose).

 # Review
 Even if you have an extensive open source background or sound software engineering skills, please understand that a reviewer’s ability to comprehend your code is as important as its technical correctness.